top of page

 Sharpen your writing skills while you learn West Virginia history

-These activities give us all a new way to dig into in our state history.
-They help us imagine how our grandparents and great-great grandparents lived and make us realize that real people with real stories lived through every historical time.
+These writing activities give us all a new way to dig into in our state history.
+They help us imagine how our grandparents and great-great grandparents lived and help us imagine those times through the eyes of people who were alive then.

-A good story set in the past is a combination: creative writing + research
+A good story set in the past is a combination of creative writing skill + historical research

 • So first, do some research on the way people lived in the time you choose.
 If possible, talk with somebody who lived then or read written accounts.
 Online, type “West Virginia coal camps” into a search engine such as Google.
 Take notes on the sites you visit.
 Find details that would help you write a scene.